gaga0128/rails-sample-test/README.md

 # Ruby on Rails Tutorial sample application

 This is a fork of the [*Ruby on Rails Tutorial*](http://www.railstutorial.org/) application by Michael Hartl.
-We created this project to help you try [RubyMine](https://www.jetbrains.com/ruby/) features described in our [documentation](https://www.jetbrains.com/help/ruby/).
+We created this project to help you try RubyMine features.
-To get started with the app, follow this step-by-step tutorial: [Get Started](https://www.jetbrains.com/help/ruby/get-started.html).
+To get started with the app, follow the [step-by-step tutorial](https://www.jetbrains.com/help/ruby/get-started.html) or check out our [YouTube channel](https://www.youtube.com/playlist?list=PLQ176FUIyIUanO72dRf6lOefKIznviKKJ).

 ## Getting started